-Ever wondered if your low budget marketing video secretly sucks?
+Ever wondered if your low budget marketing video isn’t all that great?
+It might even….suck?
 It’s possible.
-Just because you poured over it for weeks (or months) and souted off every conceivable relevant fact about your product does not mean that it’s going to actually support your marketing efforts.
+Just because you poured over it for weeks (or months) and included every conceivable relevant fact about your product does not mean that it’s going to actually support your marketing efforts.
 In fact, the wrong marketing video could do just the opposite.

 So, what makes a marketing video truly effective?
 Well, you need a big black cauldron, eye of newt, half a lemon and a large helping of savvy.
 Just kidding!
 Well, except for the savvy.
 You really do need to know what you’re doing.

 We know marketing videos can be great, and in some cases, even revolutionary.
 You just have to look at everyone’s favorite marketing story – The Dollar Shave Club – to see the power a well-made video wields.
 These guys launched their now-successful company with a 93-second-long video, and had 12,000 orders within 2 days.
 Watch the video below – did it capture your attention?
 Did it make you want to continue watching?
 This is a fantastic example of a short-n-sweet marketing ad that grabbed the audience’s attention immediately and made them want to join the Dollar Shave Club subscription service.
 (While this video targets men, this subscription based service saves a ton on ladies’ razors too.)

 Watch the video below – did it capture your attention?
 Did it make you want to continue watching?
 This is a fantastic example of a short-n-sweet marketing ad that grabbed the audience’s attention immediately and made them want to join the Dollar Shave Club subscription service.
 (While this video targets men, this subscription based service saves a ton on ladies’ razors too.)

 Video Marketing Tip #1: Tell Your Audience Who You Are